robert-westenberger/knowledgebase/docker/container-manipulation.md

 This means that if you then close that terminal window, the container will continue running.

+## Name or Rename a Container
+By default, every container has two identifiers:

+- `CONTAINER ID` - a random 64 character-long string.
+- `NAME` - combination of two random words, joined with an underscore.

+The `--name` option can be used to name the container.
 # How to List Containers
+## Currently running
 The `container ls` command can be used to list containers that are currently running.
+## Containers that have run in the past
+Pass the `--all` option... so
+`docker container ls --all`.